-Behavior Categories Α U S R N It reated patients with respect, meeting their physical and emotional needs.
-I used therapeutic communication when giving or asking for information from my patients utilizing active listening to respond to their needs.
-I practiced radiation protection to myself, patients, and others.
-I performed needed tasks without being told.
-5. When not busy, I found radiographic work or practiced procedures.
+STUDENT'S NAME: MID-SEMESTER / SEMESTER: Please indicate how often you performed in the following A = ALMOST ALWAYS, U = USUALLY, S = SOMETIM EVER BEHAVIOR CATEGORIES Α U S R N 1.
+I treated patients with respect, meeting their physical and emotional needs.
+2. I used therapeutic communication when giving or asking for information from my patients utilizing active listening to respond to their needs.
+3. I practiced good ergonomics when possible.
+4. I performed needed tasks without being told.
+5. When not busy, I practiced procedures or assisted with departmental needs.
 6. I attempted procedures on my own and willingly took advice.
 7. I arrived in my assigned area on time and prepared to work.
-When an error was pointed out to me, I recognized and corrected my mistake.
+8. When an error was pointed out to me, I recognized and corrected my mistake.
 9. My technologist and I communicated well and worked as a team.
-10. I worked with my assigned technologist.
+10. I worked with my technologist.
 11. I accurately performed procedures.
-12. I utilized the correct principles in obtaining radiographs.
+12. I utilized the correct principles in obtaining sonograms.
 13. I attempted many procedures.
-14. When the procedure became difficult, I did not give up.
+14. When a procedure became difficult, I did not give up.
 15. My appearance is neat, clean, and in dress code.
+RATE Y OUR OVERALL PROGRESS (CIRCLE): 1 OUTSTANDING 5 4 3 2 1 NE EDS IMPRO OVEMENT Snals f for next time: